 Year of Call 1994 Year of Silk 2008

-Re Sumbugh helicopter accident, 2018: Representing core participant in ongoing police inquiry
+Re Sumburgh helicopter accident, 2018: Representing core participant in ongoing police inquiry into helicopter accident near Shetland

-Re Super Puma Inquiry, 2013-2014: Represented core participant in inquiry into the deaths of 16 passengers and crew in North Sea helicopter accident
+Re Super Puma Inquiry, 2013-2014: Represented core participant in inquiry into the deaths of sixteen passengers and crew in North Sea helicopter accident

 Re Billy Wright Inquiry, 2005 - 2010: Public inquiry into alleged state collusion in the murder of a prominent paramilitary prisoner, and the management of the Maze prison.
 Vetted to highest level (DV)

-HMA v D Ltd, 2017: Representing director of waste management company in environmental pollution case
+HMA v DMS Ltd, 2017-2018: Represented director of waste management company in environmental pollution case

 Geddes v Johnson, 2017: Defended health and safety advisers in commercial court action